Consider who your target audience is and promote specifically to them.

 Ideas of what to include in a press release include:

-- Is the tour to help promote a new release?
+- Is the tour helping to promote a new release?

 - Talk about each of the acts

-- Give all gig/tour details (venues, dates, age restrictions, supporting acts, tickets/door sales)
+- Give all gig/tour details (venues, dates, age restrictions, tickets/door sale prices)

 - Describe your music and/or musical influences